cloudmesh-community/book/chapters/in/git/github.md

 However, although these tutorials are helpful in many cases they do not address some cases.
-For example, you have already a repository set up by yoru organization and you do not have to completely initialize it.
+For example, you have already a repository set up by your organization and you do not have to completely initialize it.
 Thus do not just replicate the commands in the tutorial, or the once we present here before not evaluating their consequences.
 In general make sure you verify if the command does what you expect **before** you